Expect Dreamliner delays, Boeing tells airlines

 Some 10 apparently finished and painted 787s flanked the runway on Thursday, compared with six on January 17.

-Norwegian Air Shuttle (NWC.OL), meanwhile, said it had been notified by Boeing that its delivery schedule was at risk because of an investigation by the U.S. National Transportation Safety Board into the aircraft.
+Norwegian Air Shuttle, meanwhile, said it had been notified by Boeing that its delivery schedule was at risk because of an investigation by the U.S. National Transportation Safety Board into the aircraft.
 The extent of the possible delay was not yet known.

 Thomson launched an advertising campaign in Britain in April last year for its new fleet of Dreamliners, which it said represented the “future of long-haul travel.”
 It planned to start using the planes in May.